lsst-ts/ts_vmsfpga/README.md

 Running statistics (mean, average,  minimal, maximal values) is calculated with every new sample, acquired from AD converter.
-Individual readout values are also stored in a memory, allowing calculation of mean, if needed.
+Individual readout values are also stored in the memory, allowing calculation of mean, if needed.

 ## CameraRotator FPGA

-As Camera Rotator uses NI-9076 cRIO VxWorks RTOS, C++ based Linux CsC cannot be run directly on CPU attached to FPGA.
+As Camera Rotator uses NI-9076 cRIO VxWorks RTOS, C++ based Linux CSC cannot be run directly on CPU attached to FPGA.
 FPGA can be commanded through Ethernet, with RIO name specified as URL (rio://<ip-address>/RIO).
 Please see [TS VMS configuration](https://github.com/lsst-ts/ts_vms/master/SettingFiles/CameraRotator/VMSApplicationSettings.yaml)